 Why I picked Kantata: I chose this software because it offers a system of dashboards, live time and expense tracking features, and a great document management system.
 All of these best-in-class features are delivered through straightforward and minimalistic design.

 It also has some good contextual collaboration features to communicate around tasks, projects, and many other project objects.
-It’s a full suite that takes time to truly master, but the simple, streamlined UI shortens the learning curve significantly.
+All of this combined makes it a full suite.
+It takes some time to truly master, but the simple, streamlined UI shortens the learning curve significantly in my experience.